-- Know your rights – As a person accused of a crime, you have certain rights that need to be respected by police officers and all officials that you come into contact with during your arrest and afterward.
+Know your rights – As a person accused of a crime, you have certain rights that need to be respected by police officers and all officials that you come into contact with during your arrest and afterward.
 Police only reserve the right to detain you for 72 hours without charges, you have the right to a Dekalb County criminal lawyer, and you have the right to face a judge for bail after being charged.
-You should also ensure to comply with the arrest and arraignment process and refrain from resisting standard procedure.
+You should also comply with the arrest and arraignment process and refrain from resisting standard procedure.

 Navigating the criminal system can be difficult for those who have no prior experience with criminal law and dealing with criminal charges.
 Even for lawyers, the criminal process is sometimes complex and confusing, and national and federal courts are often high-pressure environments.
-Prosecutors usually spend a lot of time building evidence against defendants before they bring charges in order to ensure a conviction.
+Prosecutors usually spend a lot of time building evidence against defendants before they bring charges to ensure a conviction.

 The process of bringing criminal charges and defending a criminal accusation usually goes as follows:

 Firstly, a prosecutor or law enforcement agency will investigate your case.
 If it is a federal felony case, a federal organization, such as the Federal Bureau of Investigation (FBI) or Drug Enforcement Agency (DEA), will be responsible for investigating your case.

 Some things they will do during your investigation include speaking with witnesses, looking at any video footage or images, consulting evidence, and speaking with any victims.

 Once there is sufficient evidence against the accused to make an arrest, the prosecutor will seek an arrest warrant from a county judge and then make an arrest.
 It is essential to know your legal rights during the arrest process and to ensure that the law enforcement officer arresting you reads your rights.